 I am self employed.
-Am I eligible for a second mortgage?
+Am I eligible?

 Yes.
 Many self employed people turn to second mortgages if they are struggling to be agreed for a remortgage or an additional loan with their current lender.

 For example, many mortgage lenders require three years accounts or similar from self-employed applicants in order to agree a loan.
-However, second mortgage lenders frequently do not need the same level of documentation, meaning they are perfectly suited to self employed applicants.
+However, lenders frequently do not need the same level of documentation, meaning they are perfectly suited to self employed applicants.

-What interest rate do I get on a second mortgage?
+What interest rate do I get?

 The interest rate on your homeowner loan depends on a number of factors.
 Firstly, it will depend on the 'loan to value' – what proportion of the value of the property you want to borrow.
 If you borrow a high proportion of your home's value, your interest rate may be higher as the lender is taking a greater risk that they may not get their money back if the value of your property were to fall.